RIPE-NCC/rpki-validator/rpki-validator-cli/README.txt

 Top-down validation using the resource trust anchor:
-$ certification-validator -t ripe-ncc-root.tal --output-dir validator
+$ certification-validator -t ripe-ncc.tal --output-dir validator

 Exporting all validated ROA prefixes to a file:

-$ certification-validator -t ripe-ncc-root.tal \
+$ certification-validator -t ripe-ncc.tal \
         --output-dir validator --roa-export roa-prefixes.csv

 Bottom-up validation of a local ROA, checking against a given trust anchor:

-$ certification-validator -t ripe-ncc-root.tal -f file.roa --output-dir validator
+$ certification-validator -t ripe-ncc.tal -f file.roa --output-dir validator

 Printing the contents of a local object, such as a CRL (no validation):